-During his medical career, Dr. Barlow was a delegate to the Ontario Medical Association, and he served as President of the Kent County Medical Society for a term.
+During his medical career, Dr. Barlow was a delegate to the Ontario Medical Association, and he served as the President of the Kent County Medical Society in 1965.
 He also served as the Chief of General Practice at St. Joseph’s Hospital from 1960 until 1965, and he was Secretary of Staff at the Public General Hospital from 1957 to 1958.

 Dr. Barlow initiated the development of Chatham’s ‘Nurses Registry’ in 1951.
 He was also very active in the medical community for a number of years.
 Dr. Barlow was the President of Windsor Medical Services, and he was the first member on the College of Physicians and Surgeon’s Medical Review Committee, a position which he held from 1971 to 1975.
 From 1966 to 1993, Dr. Barlow was the medical adviser to Homecare.
 Dr. Barlow also spent ten years reviewing disability pensions for the Ontario government’s Department of Community and Social Services.
 In the early 1990’s, he was appointed the Chairman of Appeals for Employment Insurance.
 Furthermore, Dr. Barlow created the medical programs for four large businesses in Chatham.
 In addition to his professional activities, he served on Chatham City Council as a Councillor for three terms.

-In recognition of his dedication to the medical profession and local community, Dr. Barlow was honored with the Glenn Sawyer Service Award in 1989.
+In recognition of his dedication to the medical profession and local community, Dr. Barlow was honoured with the Glenn Sawyer Service Award in 1989.

 Mrs. Barlow died at the Chatham-Kent Health Alliance on the 8th of December, 2015.
 Dr. Barlow died at the Chatham-Kent Health Alliance on the 11th of October, 2018.
 They are buried at Maple Leaf Cemetery in Chatham.